sonic-net/SONiC/doc/pins/critical_state_hld.md

 ### Exiting Critical State

 The system can only exit critical state via reboot.
 Applications cannot clear critical state since critical state implies fatal error.
-In operational scenarios, when the switch reports critical state in gNMI alarm, SDN controller or network administrator will need to drain the switch.
+In operational scenarios, when the switch reports critical state in gNMI alarm, SDN controller, network orchestrator, or network administrator will need to drain the switch (rerouting traffic around it before it is rebooted to avoid packet loss).
 External entities can log into the switch, collect debug information, and finally reboot the switch to exit the critical state.

+Critical state works well in orchestrated or supervised networks where there is a service that is actively monitoring and managing the SONiC switches.
+Network controllers/orchestrators decide what to do with problematic switches and can work around them using other devices in the topology.
+However, critical state requires operator involvement when errors occur.
+In deployments where the SONiC switches behave more autonomously, critical state may be less desirable than SONiC’s current “restart on failure” behavior where a brief outage during reboot is better than indefinitely frozen forwarding state.

 ### DB Schema